Birkbeck/sdp-sp3-2021-repo-code/Help-Sessions/Mar-02/src/README.md

 + Barbara Liskov @ MIT
 + Substitute every subclass (or derived type) for their base (parent) class (type).
 + Breaking example - List iterator in Java which has a `remove` method.

+## I - Interface Segregation Principle

++ A client should never be forced to implement an interface it does not use.
++ A client should never be required to implement methods it will **never** use.